As the Spanish American War approached, the

-problems presented by having to carry the U.S. Army, swelling in size,
+logistical problems presented by having to carry the U.S. Army,

-"Anticipating the possible needs of the Quartermaster's Department for ocean transportation fo the movement of troops and supplies to Cuba, early action was taken by this office [Quartmaster Department, Division of Transportation] communicating with the various American steamship companies conducting the ocean traffic on the Atlantic and Gul coasts to ascertain what vessels were available for charter for that purpose..."The Quartermaster's Department sent representatives to New York and various other locations to find vessels that would be suitable to charter.
-Using foresight, and acknowledging that the Army's Quartermaster Department was not the expert in purchasing ships, it requested that, whenever possible, respresentatives of the Navy accompany them to give their opinion on the suitability of the various ships.
+"Anticipating the possible needs of the Quartermaster's Department for ocean transportation for the movement of troops and supplies to Cuba, early action was taken by this office [Quartermaster Department, Division of Transportation] communicating with the various American steamship companies conducting the ocean traffic on the Atlantic and Gulf coasts to ascertain what vessels were available for charter for that purpose..."The Quartermaster's Department had a representative, Frank J. Hecker, sent to New York and through him to other various locations to find vessels that would be suitable to charter or purchase.
+Hecker had been the president of the Michigan-Peninsular Car Company, but was summoned by his acquaintance, Secretary of War Russell Alger specifically to address the transportation issues that were confronting the War Department.
+To enable him to work with the members of the military, Hecker was given the rank of colonel of volunteers.
+Using foresight, and acknowledging that the Army's Quartermaster Department was not the expert in purchasing ships, it requested that, whenever possible, representatives of the Navy accompany them to give their opinion on the suitability of the various ships.

 Initially, from the declaration of war until June 30, the Quartermaster Department chartered 43 vessels for use on the Atlantic and Gulf coasts (total displacement of 104,201 tons, with a carrying capacity of 1,287 officers, 22,335 enlisted men and 6.746 horses and mules).